 — it may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only MSDUs or A-MSDUs with TIDs mapped to that link may be transmitted on that link between the corresponding (#12624)non-AP STA and AP affiliated with the non-AP MLD and AP MLD, respectively, in the direction (DL/UL) corresponding to the TID-to-link mapping.

-— MSDUs or AMSDUs as defined in 10.23.2 (HCF contention based channel access (EDCA)) with TIDs mapped to that link may be transmitted on that link between the corresponding (#12624)non- AP STA and AP affiliated with the non-AP MLD and AP MLD, respectively, in the direction (DL/ UL) corresponding to the TID-to-link mapping.

-— Individually addressed Management frames and Control frames may be sent on any enabled links between the corresponding (#12625)(#12624)non-AP MLD (#14054)and AP MLD both in DL and UL.
+(#10535)— Individually addressed Management frames and Control frames may be sent on any enabled links between the corresponding (#12625)(#12624)non-AP MLD (#14054)and AP MLD both in DL and UL.

 If a link is disabled for a non-AP MLD, it shall not be used for individually addressed frame exchange between the corresponding (#12624)non-AP STA (#14054)affiliated with the non-AP MLD and AP affiliated with the associated AP MLD, including Management (#10023)and Control frames, (#12379)except that if the link is disabled for a non-AP MLD but is not advertised as disabled by the AP MLD (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames(#14054))), then the link may be used for class 1 and 2 Management frames, class 1 Control frames and TID-to-link Mapping Request, TID-to-link Mapping Response and TID-to-link Mapping Teardown frames, if initiated by the non-AP MLD.